 For example, what’s her perspective on her company’s current competitive crisis?
 How would he address that challenge if money were no object?
 How is the change in management impacting her team’s commitment to the project?

 When you start to see the world as your customer sees it, make a recommendation that demonstrates your understanding and your commitment to your customer’s success.

 Be bold.
 Be sincere.
 And, be there for the long term.
 With customer intimacy as your goal, you’ll build relationships that last.

 Would your customers say you understand their business needs and can engage them in a dialogue based on their interests?
 Not sure?

-Or, contact us today to discuss how Mandel can help you develop your sales people into professionals who possess the conversation and presentation skills needed to win the customer’s confidence and business.
+Browse Mandel’s Think and Speak for Results™ Communication Training Workshops.
+Or, contact us today to discuss how Mandel can help you develop professionals who possess the conversation and presentation skills needed to win the customer’s confidence and business.